arsduo/elm-elixir-starter/README.md

 * Configured for CI testing and linting on [Circle CI](http://circleci.com)
 * [Dockerized](https://www.docker.com/) for easy development and deployment

+## Customizing this Repo

+To set up a new project, just run `./setup_project.sh`.
+It'll ask you a few questions and make most of the changes for you.
+Easy as pie!

 ## Starting things up

-Once you've customized the code (see the next section), run:
+Once you've customized the code, run:

 * `mix deps.get` to get the Phoenix dependencies
 * `yarn install` to get Javascript dependencies